VS-Babu/hacktoberfest-2022/MAKING_A_PR.md

 Complete the checklist in the description, and create the pull request.

 ### That's it!
 You have successfully created a Pull Request.
-Now just sit back and wait for it to be approved and merged by a maintainer
+Now just sit back and wait for it to be approved and merged by a maintainer.